keu/docs/astro/develop-project.md

 ## Explore Airflow Providers and Modules

-As you customize your Astronomer Project and expand your use case for Airflow, we recommend exploring the [Astronomer Registry](https://registry.astronomer.io/), a library of Airflow modules, providers, and DAGs that serve as the building blocks for data pipelines.
+As you customize your Astro project and expand your use case for Airflow, we recommend exploring the [Astronomer Registry](https://registry.astronomer.io/), a library of Airflow modules, providers, and DAGs that serve as the building blocks for data pipelines.

 The Astronomer Registry includes: